Canada Infrastructure Bank: Mandate

 The 2017 Canada Infrastructure Bank Act sets out the corporation's mandate to invest, and seek to attract investment from private-sector investors and institutional investors, in revenue-generating infrastructure projects that are "in the public interest".

 The CIB uses financial instruments including loans, equity, and, where appropriate, loan guarantees to deliver federal support to projects to make them commercially viable.
-The CIB provides financing and investment using a combination of these instruments depending on a project's unique characteristics.
+The CIB provides financing and investment using a combination of these instruments depending on a project's characteristics.
 The model is to use private and institutional capital to finance projects up front, while the public sector and users fund the private return on investment over time.

-The Government of Canada sets the high-level policy priorities for the CIB, including projects that:
+The Government of Canada sets the high-level policy priorities for the CIB, which include projects that: